rishikanthkc/InkVision/README.md

-InkVision

 InkVision is an iOS Augmented Reality (AR) application that enables users to scan images of famous landmarks using their iPhone camera.
 Upon recognizing a landmark, the app overlays a live video related to that landmark in real-time.
 The project uses CoreML for image recognition, ARKit for AR rendering, and AVKit for video playback, built with Xcode.

 Features

-Landmark Recognition: Identifies landmarks using a custom-trained CoreML model (Landmark_Classifier).
+1. Landmark Recognition: Identifies landmarks using a custom-trained CoreML model (Landmark_Classifier).

-Real-Time Video Overlay: Plays landmark-specific videos as AR overlays using AVKit.
+2. Real-Time Video Overlay: Plays landmark-specific videos as AR overlays using AVKit.

-Supported Landmarks:
+3. Supported Landmarks:
   Taj Mahal
   Colosseum
   Eiffel Tower